ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 TLS 1.3 will not prevent the middlebox from performing this function, however, once starting the proxy function, the middlebox is not able to remove itself from the packet path for the particular session.

-## Use Case I3 - Compliance
+## Use Case I3 - Compliance {#InboundCompliance}
 Many regulations exist today that include cyber security requirements that require close inspection of the information traversing through the network.
 For example, organizations that require PCI-DSS {{PCI-DSS}}
-compliance must provide the ability to regularly monitor the network to prevent, detect and minimize impact of a data compromise.  {{PCI-DSS}}
-Requirement #2 (and Appendix A2 as it concerns TLS) describes the need to be able to detect protocol and protocol usage correctness.
+compliance must provide the ability to regularly monitor the network to prevent, detect and minimize impact of a data compromise.  {{PCI-DSS}} Requirement #2 (and Appendix A2 as it concerns TLS) describes the need to be able to detect protocol and protocol usage correctness.
 Further, {{PCI-DSS}} Requirement #10 detailing monitoring capabilities also describe the need to provide network-based audit to ensure that the protocols and configurations are properly used.

 Deployments today still use factory or default credentials and settings that must be observed, and to meet regulatory compliance, must be audited, logged and reported.
-As the server (certificate) credential is now encrypted in TLS 1.3, the ability to verify the appropriate (or compliant) use of these credentials are lost.
+As the server (certificate) credential is now encrypted in TLS 1.3, the ability to verify the appropriate (or compliant) use of these credentials are lost, unless the middlebox always becomes an active MITM.

 ## Use Case I4 - Crypto Security Audit  {#InboundCryptoSecurityAudit}
 Organizations may have policies around acceptable ciphers and certificates on their servers.
 Examples include no use of self-signed certificates, black or white-list Certificate Authority, etc. In TLS 1.2, the Certificate message was sent in clear-text, however in TLS 1.3 the message is encrypted thereby preventing either a network-based audit or policy enforcement around acceptable server certificates.